 Frequently Asked Questions

 What is Grief?

 Grief is the internal part of loss, how we feel.
 The internal work of grief is a process, a journey.
 It does not end on a certain day or date.
 It is as individual as each of us.
 Grief is real because loss is real.
 Each grief has its own imprint, as distinctive and as unique as the person we lost.
 The pain of loss is so intense, so heartbreaking, because in loving we deeply connect with another human being, and grief is the reflection of the connection that has been lost.

 Grief is not just a series of events, or stages or timelines.
 Our Society places enormous pressure on us to get over loss, to get through the grief.
 But how long do you grieve for a husband of fifty years?
 A teenager killed in a car accident?
 A four-year-old child?
 A year?
 Five years?
 Forever?
 The loss happens in time, in fact in a moment, but its aftermath lasts a lifetime.

-In this month’s Featured Video, renowned Author and Grief expert David Kessler identifies the Most Common Feelings/Symptoms of Grief.
+In this month’s Featured Video, renowned Author and Grief expert David Kessler helps us understand the basic of grief.

 Featured Book: You Can Heal Your Heart

 It’s the perfect blend of affirmations and powerful thoughts to help you have a loving experience of grief.

 Meet Contributing Author & Grief Expert: David Kessler